Nature, culture and history

 Today, Lamington is one of the few places where Nothofagus and Araucaria stand together as a reminder of the ‘golden age’ when the climate was warm and wet, just before conifers were overtaken by the new flowering plants.
 The Antarctic beech Nothofagus moorei is little different from the flowering plants that flourished 100 million years ago.
 Almost all of Australia's Antarctic beech forests are in the Gondwana Rainforests of Australia World Heritage Area, with Lamington their most northerly location.
 Nothofagus forests were once widespread across the continent and provided a habitat for many animals that have long since disappeared from our landscape.
 Small pockets of Nothofagus forest and associated communities can be seen in several areas in the park.
 Walk to Tullawallal from Binna Burra and discover one of the most accessible pockets of Nothofagus forests in the park.

 Lamington also protects one of Australia's largest remaining forests of hoop pine, Araucaria cunninghamii, one of the world's oldest conifers.
-One of the largest intact stands of hoop pine can be seen along the Darlington Range from the Caves circuit or Araucaria lookout.
+One of the largest intact stands of hoop pine can be seen along the Darlington Range from the Caves track or Kamarun lookout.

 While animal fossils in the area are scarce, palaeobotanists have continued to study living rainforest plants in the Lamington region to help identify fossil species collected in such apparently unlikely locations as South Australia.

 As part of the Gondwana Rainforests of Australia World Heritage Area, Lamington is an extremely important refuge for many animals.
-These include several species of earthworm found nowhere else in the world, the beautiful Richmond birdwing butterfly, endangered birds (such as the eastern bristlebird), and mammals, like the spotted-tailed quoll.
+These include several species of earthworm found nowhere else in the world, the beautiful Richmond birdwing butterfly, endangered birds (such as the eastern bristlebird), the colourful Lamington spiny crayfish and mammals, like the spotted-tailed quoll.
 Lamington plays a vital role in protecting this rich diversity of globally significant wildlife.

 The park is home to some impressive examples of songbirds—an ancient group of birds, many of which have melodious calls.
 Songbirds were originally thought to have evolved in the northern hemisphere, later spreading south.
 However, recent DNA sampling and finds of fossilised songbird bones (dating back 55 million years at Riversleigh in Queensland) suggest songbird groups evolved in the southern hemisphere and spread north.